ildun/Asteroids---NeoWs-info/SRS.md

 ### 3.2 Browse the overall Asteroid data-set
-Browse the overall Asteroid data-set displayed and updated by scrolling down the screen.
+Browse the overall Asteroid data-set displayed and updated by scrolling down the screen and switching pages.

 ## Other Nonfunctional Requirements
 ### 4.1 Performance Requirements